VivekRana-Github/restAPI/README.md

 boardInfinity
 # Details
 A Node.js app using [Express](http://expressjs.com/), mongodb
-The application is a rest api which works works as a to-do-list and have the functionality of scheduling tasks based on duration [file]().
+The application is a rest api which works works as a to-do-list and have the functionality of scheduling tasks based on duration with task automatically getting deleted when the time duration is over.

-The running demo of the web application is available on this [link](https://task-creator-gaurv.herokuapp.com//).
+The running demo of the web application is available on this [link](https://task-creator-gaurv.herokuapp.com/list/).

 ## How to run locally
 ```sh